 Suraj graduated from the University of King's College London with a Law degree (LLB) and received a distinction in the Legal Practice Certificate in 2010.

 Suraj joined Poppleston Allen in April 2011, following which he trained and qualified as a Solicitor with the firm in July 2014.
 He is a Senior Solicitor with many years of experience in advising in licensing law.

-Suraj acts for a wide range of clients from individuals to operators with multiple sites including major pub and restaurant chains, wine retailers, hotels, late night operators, developers and large independents.
+Suraj acts for a wide range of clients from individuals and independents to national operators with multiple sites including leading major pub and restaurant chains, wine retailers, hotels, late night operators, developers and online alcohol delivery and food businesses.

 Suraj is a regular contributor to the trades key national magazine.
-He is the author of various Poppleston Allen trade guides, articles and research surveys, including those on the Late Night Levy and councils which have adopted them, EMROs and Cumulative Impact Polices which have been referenced and published in the trade and national press.
+He works with various stakeholders and trade bodies and is the author of various Poppleston Allen trade guides, articles, licensing blogs and research surveys and reports, including those on the Late Night Levy and councils which have adopted them, EMROs and cumulative impact policies which have been referenced and published in the trade and national press.